Exploring the most Picturesque & Historic parts of England

 Please upload your photos of Northumberland National Park or see below for towns & villages near Northumberland National Park and a list of other nearby attractions to visit.

 Planning a visit?
-We have thousands of Hotels, Bed & Breakfast and Holiday Cottages to choose from at highly competetive rates when booked through the Pictures of England website.
+We have thousands of Hotels and Holiday Cottages to choose from at highly competetive rates when booked through the Pictures of England website.
 Click here for accommodation near Northumberland National Park

 The village of Wall lies in the high uplands of Northumberland in spacious countryside bordered by the rivers South Tyne and North Tyne, close to Chester's Fort on historic Hadrian's Wall...All towns in Northumberland